-The estimated impact of the recommended assumption changes on the total employer contribution rate and the total normal cost are listed in Attachment 2.
+The estimated impact of the recommended assumption changes on the total employer contribution rates and the total normal costs are listed in Attachment 2.
+Results have been provided under possible discount rates of 6.5%, 6.8%, and 7.0%.